 The organic matter you add to the soil improves the soil structure.
 It also attracts earthworms, which process the organic matter and make nutrients readily available to plants.
 Organic matter helps solve problems such as heavy clay soil or compaction from construction equipment and heavy foot traffic.

-If the land has a high water table, you need to raise the level of the soil.
+If the land has a high-water table, you need to raise the level of the soil.
 If hauling truckloads of soil isn’t an option, you can build raised beds.
-A bed six or eight inches above the surrounding soil allows you to grow a wide variety of plants.
+A bed 6 or 8 inches (15-20 cm.) above the surrounding soil allows you to grow a wide variety of plants.
 Fill in low-lying areas where water stands.

 Importance of Well-Drained Soil